mohamed-3amer/swift-create-xcframework/README.md

+# Fork Updates

+- Added `zip-version` to the Github Action inputs to be append to the name of the zip file and the checksum file.
+- Added `upload-to-artifacts` Boolean to the Github Action inputs to indicate whether to upload the output files to Github artifacts or not.
+Default is 'false'.
+- Added `zip-checksum-output-path` to the Github Action inputs to define where to save the output files locally for later usage.

 # swift-create-xcframework

 swift-create-xcframework is a very simple tool designed to wrap `xcodebuild` and the process of creating multiple frameworks for a Swift Package and merging them into a single XCFramework.